In honor of its 10th anniversary season Sarah Bush Dance Project presents, Homeward.

 Early press deemed Bush:

 “A force to be reckoned with” (SF Chronicle)

 and later gave critical acclaim for Rocked By Women:

 “a weighty yet explosive expression of the power of an indomitable spirit and embracing courage” (SF Bay Guardian)

-SBDP’s recent project This Land brought together two great sources of inspiration: Art and Nature.
+SBDP’s 2016 project This Land brought together two great sources of inspiration: Art and Nature.
 In This Land Oakland, SBDP called us back to this incredible landscape of Oakland, from the developed and designed to its watery edges, enchanted redwoods and scenic hills.

 “Against these spectacular, constantly shifting backdrops, infiltrated by ambient sounds and intentional music, the drama of Bush’s highly charged movement is meant to renew our sense of self, our sense of place and community.”